Analysis | The complicated question of ending imports of Russian oil

 The sanctions on Venezuela were feasible in part because there were other suppliers for refiners’ needs.
 Now one of those suppliers has itself become significantly problematic.

 What we’re talking about here isn’t really feasibility but profitability.
-Despite the lack of pipelines from Texas and Oklahoma to coastal refineries, we could ship domestic oil to the coasts, at higher cost.
-Since the White House’s stated goal is to keep costs down (certainly in part because of the political fallout from seeing prices start climbing again), that is a less appealing option.
+Despite the lack of pipelines from Texas and Oklahoma to refineries on the East and West coasts, we could ship domestic oil to the coasts, at higher cost.
+Since the White House’s stated goal is to keep costs down (certainly in part because of the political fallout from seeing prices start to climb again), that is a less appealing option.

 But costs are increasing anyway.
 The price of a barrel of crude oil spiked after Russia invaded Ukraine (as marked by the vertical line on the graphs below).
-The price of a gallon of gasoline in the U.S. has also risen as the crisis in Ukraine loomed.
-This despite the lack of sanctions on Russian oil broadly and despite the fact that Russian oil is still being imported to the U.S.
+The price of a gallon of gasoline in the United States also rose as the crisis in Ukraine loomed.
+This despite the lack of sanctions on Russian oil broadly and despite the fact that Russian oil is still being imported to the United States.

 The desired outcome of sanctioning Russian oil, of course, is to limit the resources flowing into the regime of Russian President Vladimir Putin.
 But, again, context.
-About 60 percent of Russia’s exports go to Europe.
-Another 20 percent goes to China — Russia’s biggest customer and a sympathetic partner in Russia’s current efforts.
+About 60 percent of Russia’s crude-oil exports go to Europe.
+An additional 20 percent go to China — Russia’s biggest customer and a sympathetic partner in Russia’s current efforts.
 Limiting imports to the United States would have an effect, but a limited one.

-What the situation reinforces is an aspect of fossil-fuel usage that we often gloss over or ignore in these debates: one way to reduce the need to import oil is to reduce the need to use oil at all.
-As critics of the administration tried to use the situation in Russia as a way to criticize Biden’s canceling the Keystone pipeline (an issue that is also complex), it was hard not to notice that many of those critics were also advocates of expanding fossil-fuel usage broadly.
+What the situation reinforces is an aspect of fossil-fuel usage that we often gloss over or ignore in these debates: One way to reduce the need to import oil is to reduce the need to use oil at all.
+As critics of the administration tried to use the Russia situation to criticize Biden’s canceling of the Keystone pipeline (an issue that is also complex), it was hard not to notice that many of them were also advocates of expanding fossil-fuel usage broadly.
 If we used less oil overall, we’d need less oil — but that is not the desired outcome of the oil industry or of the politicians who support it.
 Of course, it is also not a good short-term solution.

 The question for the administration is whether banning Russian imports is worth the political risk of seeing gas prices increase further.
-Polling from YouGov conducted for The Economist gives some sense: less than half the country thinks additional sanctions are worth higher gas prices, though a lot of people have no opinion.
+Polling from YouGov conducted for the Economist gives some sense: Less than half the country thinks additional sanctions are worth higher gas prices, though a lot of people have no opinion.
 There’s not much difference by party.

-Polling from The Washington Post and our partners at ABC News found that about half of Americans support additional sanctions even if energy prices (as opposed to gas prices) increase, with a wider split by party on that response.
+Polling from The Washington Post and our partners at ABC News found that about half of Americans support additional sanctions even if energy prices (as opposed to gasoline prices) increase, with a wider split by party on that response.

 This is the choice.
 Do we risk further economic damage in the United States in the form of higher energy costs in order to impose additional damage on Russia?
 Is there political will to bring the war home, even in that microcosmic way?
 Would the effects be much more than symbolic?